 - Stay a little out of town (if you have a car)

-Free Camp in Oman
+Free camp in Oman

-One great thing to know if you are trying to expore Oman on a budget is that free camping is possible anywhere.
+One great thing to know if you are trying to explore Oman on a budget is that free camping is possible anywhere.
 If you have a tent and a sleeping bag, you are free to set up camp wherever you like and sleep beneath the stars.